 Is There Asbestos in My Rental Property?

-Asbestos in rental properties may be found in:
+Asbestos used to be found in:

 - Ceiling and floor tiles